ROCm/container-toolkit/README.md

 # Configuring Docker

 1. Configure the AMD container runtime for Docker as follows.
+The following command modifies the docker configuration file, /etc/docker/daemon.json, so that Docker can use the AMD container runtime.

      ```text
      > sudo amd-ctk configure runtime
      ```

-The above command modifies the docker configuration file, /etc/docker/daemon.json, so that Docker can use the AMD container runtime.

 2. Restart the Docker daemon.